 Berea is very interested in the cultural diversity which international students bring to our campus and we strive to have students from all parts of the world.
 It is rare that more than one student from any country be offered admission each year.

-During the month of March each year, members of the International Admissions Committee read and review all eligible applications.
-Their final decisions are based primarily on academic credentials, financial need, ambition and sense of purpose, and cultural and geographic diversity.
+Members of the International Admissions Committee read and review all eligible applications using a holistic approach when considering academic credentials, financial need, ambition and sense of purpose, recommendations and cultural and geographic diversity.

 Berea College is a fully accredited college of the liberal arts and sciences by the Southern Association of Colleges and Schools Commission of Colleges.
 Courses taken at Berea are transferable to any regionally accredited college or university in the United States.